 How to Actually Implement the Diet

 This is the interesting part.
 I’ll lay out the diet how it is listed in the study, based on the number of servings per day.
-The serving sizes are based on the Eat for Health Guide and you can find the exact serving sizes in the links in the middle of the page.
+The serving sizes are based on the Eat for Health Guide.
+You can find the exact serving sizes in the links in the middle of that page.

 Whole grains – 5–8 servings per day